No damages for hospital care breach

-There was a requirement a parent be on the premises while Saba was in class; and difficulties arose with her feeding arrangements.
-"It was necessary to cease feeding during class attendance and then compensate with extra feeding through the rest of the day or night.
-This led to vomiting," Justice Elkaim said.
+There was a requirement a parent be on the premises while the daughter was in class; and difficulties arose with her feeding arrangements.
+“It was necessary to cease feeding during class attendance and then compensate with extra feeding through the rest of the day or night.
+This led to vomiting,” Justice Elkaim said.

 But it was clear the prenatal indications were not dismal, which contrasted with the “very dismal eventualities”.

-Justice Elkaim said medical evidence supported the couple's contention they should have been informed not only of the suspicion of a TOF but also its possible ramifications for the newborn child.
-There was an identified heart anomaly, an issue between the doctors about the nature of the heart condition or at least its effects, and evidence of a shortened femur, a a small stomach and excess fluid.
+Justice Elkaim said medical evidence supported the couple’s contention they should have been informed not only of the suspicion of a TOF but also its possible ramifications for the newborn child.
+There was an identified heart anomaly, an issue between the doctors about the nature of the heart condition or at least its effects, and evidence of a shortened femur, a small stomach and excess fluid.

 He found note taking and record keeping in FMU was “well below an acceptable standard”; an ethics committee in any Australian state or territory would not have approved a selective or total termination after 22 weeks’ gestation; and a termination would not have been available in Australia outside the public health system.